The Son of Seven Mothers: Africa

 Scholar Hasan M. El-Shamy reports variants of tale type 462 in North Africa, namely, in Tunisia and Algeria.

 Author Guillaume Spitta-Bey collected an Egyptian Arab tale titled Histoire d'Ours de cuisine ("Tale of the Kitchen Bear").
 In this tale, a king owns a fountain in his garden where a maiden with a feathery robe likes to bathe.
 One night, the king, taken with passion for the girl, fetches her garments from a nearby tree and intends to make her his bride.
 She consents, on the condition that the king blinds his forty queens.
 The king blinds the 40 co-queens and takes them to a basement under the kitchen.
 Each of them gives birth to a child that is sacrificed to feed the others, until the fortieth woman, who decides to spare hers.
 She names her son Mohammed L'Avisé ("Clever Mohammed").
 The boy climbs out of the basement and steals food for his mother and the other women.
 He eventually becomes the cook's assistant and prepares a dish for the king.
 Mohammed L'Avisé lies that his name is "Kitchen Bear".
 The wicked queen feigns illness and tells the king she needs the heart of a bull that lives in the black valley.
 Next, she demands the heart of a bull from the red valley, then for a heavy pomegranate that weighs a half-cantar (a weight measure), found in the white valley, and lastly for a floating castle that lies beyond Mount Qaf.
 Mohammed L'Avisé fetches the hearts and the pomegranate, and goes to the floating castle by pretending to be a relative of the ogres.
 He learns in the floating castle about the secret of the king's newest wife: she hides her lifeforce inside a flask, which lies next to a vial containing the eyes of the 40 queens.
 Mohammed L'Avisé takes the flasks with him and transports the floating castle with him.
 He goes to the king's court and shows him the vial with the eyes of the 40 queens, and smashes in the ground the flask with the wicked queen's lifeforce.
+Orientalist E. A. Wallis Budge translated it as The Story of the Bear-of-the-Kitchen.
 Hasan El-Shamy notes that, while this is a singular attestation of tale type 462 in Egypt from the 19th century, other variants are found in the Levant Coast and in Sudan.